ddanhviet/JPMorgan-FlightSeatReservation/README.md

 - Add retry to persistence service
 - Provide absolute path instead of relative path for persistence filename
 - Have a constant for reserved state
+- Get filename as a configuration for SeatBookService